-OVERVIEW: House Bill 221 would amend North Carolina's insurance rate-making laws.
-Specifically, it would 1) create a five-year surcharge for convictions assigned 4 or more points under the State's Safe Driver Incentive Plan (SDIP), 2) extend the existing three-year inexperienced driver surcharge to eight years, and 3) create an inexperienced safe driver discount which would be available after three full years of driving experience under certain conditions.
+OVERVIEW: The Proposed Committee Substitute for House Bill 221 would amend North Carolina's insurance rate-making laws.
+Specifically, it would 1) create a five-year surcharge for convictions assigned 4 or more points under the State's Safe Driver Incentive Plan (SDIP), 2) extend the existing three-year inexperienced driver surcharge to eight years, and 3) create an inexperienced safe driver discount which would be available after three full years of driving experience if certain conditions were met.